 Patricia's 2026 Medicare cost-sharing (NOT covered by SLMB):

-• 20% Part B coinsurance on her physician visits and non-preventive outpatient services
+• 20% Part B coinsurance on her physician visits and non-preventive outpatient services, adding a few hundred dollars given her monthly primary-care visits and specialist follow-ups

-Patricia's 2026 Part D costs with Extra Help: a modest annual amount capped by federal LIS rules
+Patricia's 2026 Part D costs with Extra Help: a modest annual total, held down by the LIS-capped copays and the Inflation Reduction Act insulin cap

 Despite SLMB, Patricia still faces meaningful Medicare cost-sharing that's significant on her fixed income.
 She considers D-SNP enrollment to reduce cost-sharing further.